 It’s difficult to describe my feelings while reading The Sealed Portion and other books of the MWAW, but I have felt absorbed in the MWAW since that time.

 Well, from the very beginning, it seemed to me that the most crucial information is about solving poverty and inequality.
 Therefore, Human Reality stood out as a book which contains the simple solutions now outlined in The Humanity Party®’s plan.
 Also, this book seemed to be almost non-religious and, therefore, for more people to read and accept (according to my understanding at that time).

 Well, all the books of the MWAW are great and serve their specific purpose to get the Real Truth® through the filters of the prejudicial minds and hardened hearts.
 And these additional writings and broadcasts presented through the websites (realilluminati.org;

 humanityparty.com) … I just marvel and wonder.

 How my life has changed since finding the Marvelous Work and a Wonder® and The Humanity Party®?

-Well, I feel less judgmental to other people.
-I understand more about the importance of free will each of us has.
-I feel to be more open-minded, happier, more patient with myself and others.
+I feel less judgmental to other people.
+I think I understand more about the importance of free will each of us has.
+I feel I am more open-minded, happier, and more patient with myself and others.
 I feel more at peace.
 I know that we all are equal human beings.

-I believe that the plan of the Humanity Party® is a perfect and only possible plan to eliminate poverty throughout the world.
-I feel a desire to support this great plan, and I am still learning to do it properly without impeding the free will of others.
+I believe that the plan of The Humanity Party® is perfect and the only possible plan to eliminate poverty throughout the world.
+I feel a desire to support this great plan, and I am still learning to do it properly, without impeding the free will of others.

-This work (the MWAW) is the Pearl of Great Price for me and hopefully for the world.
-That’s the only hope for our human race.
-I am finding answers to all my questions about human reality through the MWAW.
+The MWAW is like a Pearl of Great Price for me.
+I am getting answers to all my questions about human reality through the MWAW.
 Thanks!